REI was on a mission to improve its supply chain.

 Ecommerce sales during the holiday season (mid-November through December) grew year over year in the “high double-digit teens,” Bingle says.

 REI did not disclose the cost of Watson Order Optimizer.
-After an implementation fee, IBM charges a software-as-a-service delivery fee staring at $50,000 annually, which varies based on complexity and the number of transactions it processes, Barlow says.
+After an implementation fee, IBM charges a software-as-a-service delivery fee starting at $50,000 annually, which varies based on complexity and the number of transactions it processes, Barlow says.

 Recreational Equipment Inc. is No. 73 in the Internet Retailer 2018 Top 500.Favorite